yac/virtpwn/README.md

     yum install python-argh python-blessings python-lxml libvirt-client
         virt-install fabric

-might do the trick.
 If some of them aren't packaged, fastest way is to use `pip` or when everything else fails, `easy_install`.
 I for one like to have latest Fabric since my distro ships a terribly old version, so:

-    pip install fabric
+    pip install --user fabric

 ## QUICKSTART